 Human Resources (HR)

-Interview top-level positions prior to being hired by the Board.
+Interview positions as requested before hiring.
 Help mediate issues involving staff.
 Coordinate staff meetings and take minutes.
+Manage volunteers.

 Marketing